team-charls/charls/README.md

 ## Users & Acknowledgements

 CharLS is being used by [GDCM DICOM toolkit](http://sourceforge.net/projects/gdcm/), thanks for [Mathieu Malaterre](http://sourceforge.net/users/malat) for getting CharLS started on Linux.
-[Kato Kanryu](http://knivez.homelinux.org/) wrote an initial version of the color transfroms and the DIB output format code, for an [irfanview](http://www.irfanview.com) plugin using CharLS.
+Kato Kanryu wrote an initial version of the color transforms and the DIB output format code, for an [irfanview](http://www.irfanview.com) plugin using CharLS.
 Thanks to Uli Schlachter, CharLS now finally runs correctly on big-endian architectures like Sun SPARC.

 ## Legal